-- Messages have arbitrary delay, processes arbitrarily slow - Impossible to achieve! - a slow process indistinguishable from a crashed process - Result due to Fischer, Lynch, Patterson (commonly known as FLP 85).
+- Messages have arbitrary delay, processes arbitrarily slow - Impossible to achieve! - a slow process indistinguishable from a crashed process - Theorem: In a purely asynchronous distributed system, the consensus problem is impossible to solve if even a single process crashes - Result due to Fischer, Lynch, Patterson (commonly known as FLP 85).